-I have a few suggestions and several sample activities for teachers who want to add drilling to their repertoire of teaching techniques, and go beyond the basic drill.
+I have a few suggestions and several sample activities for teachers who want to add drills for learning English to their repertoire of teaching techniques, and go beyond the basic drill.

-First a few tips for keeping drilling interesting.
+First a few tips for keeping drills for learning English interesting.

 - Keep it short – Don’t let the drilling go on for too long.
 A few minutes should be enough.

 - Think about what you want to drill – Do you want to focus on a grammar point or some new vocabulary?
 What do you think would benefit your students most?

 - Give it some energy – Do the drill with a lively voice, not a monotone.
 Also, move around the class a little as you are drilling.
 Also, throw in unusual, funny sentences from time to time.

 - Mix it up – Use 2 or 3 different types of drilling (see Part One of this article) in one drilling session.